MissStrong/ICD2O/Notes/Unit 1/Note 01 - Introduction to Replit and P5js.md

 ### What does P5.js Code Look Like?

 Here is an example of a P5.js program in Replit.
-We'll be deconstructing it little by little thoughtout the first week of the course.
+We'll be deconstructing it little by little thoughtout the first few days of the course.

 ```javascript
 function setup() {